MarcusCFarias/BloodBankManagement/README.md

 BloodBankManagement is a project designed in ASP.NET Core to practice new trends and technologies in software development.
 It offers hands-on experience with modern tools and methodologies, promoting growth and adaptability.
 Additionally, the project enables the exploration of efficient coding practices and project management skills, enhancing my ability to deliver high-quality software solutions.

 ## 3. Functionalities
+- Create and get Donor
+- Validate CEP with external API
+- CSV report with donor's activity
+- Create donation
+- CSV report from the last 30 days of donation
+- Update storage
+- CSV report from the actual state of storage

 ## 4. Technologies Used